bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

-Method :meth:`train <justdeepit.models.OD.train>` is used for the model training and requires at least two arguments to specify the annotations and folder containing the training images.
+Method :meth:`train <justdeepit.models.OD.train>` is used for the model training and requires at least two arguments to specify a folder containing the training images and annotations.
 Annotations can be specified in a single file in the COCO format or a folder containing multiple files in the Pascal VOC format.
 Training process requires a GPU environment if MMDetection is chosen as the backend